Nixuge/Single-GPU-Passthrough/Global/hooks.md

 echo 0 > /sys/class/vtconsole/vtcon1/bind

 # Unbind EFI-Framebuffer
-echo efi-framebuffer.0 > /sys/bus/platform/drivers/efi-fr>
+echo efi-framebuffer.0 > /sys/bus/platform/drivers/efi-framebuffer/unbind

 # Avoid a Race condition by waiting 2 seconds.
-This can b>
+This can be calibrated to be shorter or longer if required for your system
 sleep 2

 #unload the nvidia drivers